The following steps provide a basic outline for the procedures required to setup the directory and its communication with FortiNAC.

-- If choosing to use SSL or TLS security protocols for communications with the LDAP directory, installing a security certificate isn't necessary in most cases.
+Installing a security certificate isn't necessary in most cases.
 However, if needed, see Create a keystore for SSL or TLS.

-You may need to access your Directory using a separate interface to acquire login, group and user information.
+You may need to access your directory using a separate interface to acquire login, group and user information.

-If you create new users in the Directory, be sure not to assign a User ID that is the same as an existing user account or guest account in the FortiNAC database.
-Having duplicate User ID's will prevent one or both of the users from accessing the network.
+If you create new users in the directory, be sure not to assign a user ID that is the same as an existing user account or guest account in the FortiNAC database.
+Having duplicate user IDs will prevent one or both of the users from accessing the network.